radgjafamidstod-landbunadarins/gamla_pipulina/README.md

 It is needed to document these old functions in order to see which parts of them are essential to port to a new pipeline and which parts can be safely be thrown out.

+## Function of this program

+Name of program - input - output
+1. Preppaprof.f - pedigree and observations from huppa - **Wxx0**
+2. Codeherd.f - Wxx0 - wxx1 (used internally within function - **Wxx2**